aazard/Cyber_Security_Base_Project_II/README.md

 # Cyber_Security_Base_Project_II

-I **Jeffrey Witty**, a very shy, Christian cybersecurity enthusiast with an INTJ personality type, I approach this project with hyper-careful diligence, aligning with my faith-driven commitment to excellence.
+I'm **Jeffrey Witty**, a very shy, Christian cybersecurity enthusiast with an INTJ personality type, I approach this project with hyper-careful diligence, aligning with my faith-driven commitment to excellence.
 🕘 Dated: Wednesday, June 11, 2025.

 This document details my exploration of the **Metasploitable 3** environment, targeting a **Windows Server 2008** and **Ubuntu Server 14** system, hosted at: